torproject/stem/docs/tutorial/the_little_relay_that_could.rst

   # % tor --hash-password "my_password"
   # 16:E600ADC1B52C80BB6022A0E999A7734571A451EB6AE50FED489B72E3DF
   #
-  # ... and use that for the HashedControlPassword in our torrc.
+  # ... and use that for the HashedControlPassword in your torrc.

   HashedControlPassword 16:E600ADC1B52C80BB6022A0E999A7734571A451EB6AE50FED489B72E3DF

-You'll need to restart Tor or issue a SIGHUP for these new settings to take effect.
+When you change your torrc you'll need to either restart Tor is issue a SIGHUP for the new settings to take effect.
 Now let's write a script that tells us how many bytes Tor has sent and received...

 ::

   from stem.control import Controller

-  controller = Controller.from_port(control_port = 9051)
+  with Controller.from_port(control_port = 9051) as controller:
     controller.authenticate() # provide the password here if you set one

     bytes_read = controller.get_info("traffic/read")
     bytes_written = controller.get_info("traffic/written")

-  print "My Tor relay has read %s bytes and written %s." % (bytes_read, bytes_written) controller.close()
+    print "My Tor relay has read %s bytes and written %s." % (bytes_read, bytes_written)

 ::